JEmmonsJR/movies-tableau/README.txt

-This is my sql code to join the tables of the 'joins-exercise' assignment for my tableau assignment.
+This is my Tableau assignment for NSS.
+I chose the 'movies' data set from our 'joins-exercise' assignment.
+Using SQL I used INNER JOINs to comine the multiple tables in the data set to get a mega table.
+I then exported the CSV and uploaded it into Excel.
+From there I imported the data into Tableau and created my first dashboard.